aaronstevenwhite/arcweight/docs/installation.md

 # Installation & Setup

-**Get ArcWeight running in under 5 minutes**

-*Complete setup guide for all platforms*
+*Setup guide for all platforms*

 This guide covers installing ArcWeight and setting up your development environment for working with weighted finite state transducers (FSTs).
-Whether you're new to Rust or an experienced developer, this guide will get you up and running quickly.

 **What's Covered**: